 Place the pad adjacent to the storage area.
 Make sure that water from the well moves away from the well.
 At sites where runoff could reach the well, construct a diversion to direct runoff to another area.

-If you are considering building a mixing/loading pad, more detailed information is available from local MU Extension centers or the MU Department of Agricultural Engineering, 573-882-2731.
+If you are considering building a mixing/loading pad, more detailed information is available from local MU Extension centers or the MU Extension Agricultural Engineering program at 573-882-2731.

 Better management of your existing mixing and loading site